Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Sign for the Albergue de Sergude/Carral on day one of the La Coruña Arm of the Camino InglésSign for the Albergue de Sergude/Carral

 And inside the gate, is the Albergue de Sergude/Carral.
-We shared the albergue with exactly three other pilgrims that night, at the end of April, 2018, for a total of five of us.
+We shared the albergue with exactly three other pilgrims that night, for a total of five of us.

 Albergue de Sergude/Carral on day one of the La Coruña Arm of the Camino InglésAlbergue de Sergude/Carral